anushazia/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Its the 2nd function which generates the random number, I can tell because it has a return statment as well.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The same thing in 'dansRoll' in the function to have a number randomly generated, what could be changed is the

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of 'newRoll'on line 57

 ### Task 3 - Stretch Goals